FAQs

 Q: What is the purpose of the S&FMA Endowment?

-A: The Endowment was started to create a reserve of funds available to cover critical expenses, which will ensure the band will live on for future generations.
+A: The 501(c)3 Endowment was started to create a reserve of funds available to cover critical band expenses, to ensure the Seed & Feed Marching Abominable Band will live on for future generations.
 The band functions on a July-June fiscal year budget in which operational expenses are covered by income earned within that year.
 Experience shows that gigs come and go, costs increase and unexpected expenses arise.
 In the past, shortfalls in operating funds have threatened the viability of the band.

-In recent years the Endowment has broadened its mission to include direct support of music education in our community, such as grants to schools for music curriculum and instruments.
+In recent years the Endowment has broadened its mission to include Community Grants that provide direct support of music education in the Atlanta area, such as grants to schools for music curriculum, supplies, and instruments.

 Q: Why an Endowment?
 Why not just have a reserve within the band’s budget?